Zhiwuli/Zhiwu-must/README.md

 # Prof Zhiwu Li
-This is a template for the students of Institute of Systems Engineering, Macau University of Science and Technology.
+This is a template for the master student thesis of Institute of Systems Engineering, Macau University of Science and Technology.